howardt12345/website-v2/content/projects/WebsiteV2.md

   - Firebase
 showInProjects: true
 ---
 The second iteration of my personal website, built with Gatsby and hosted on Netlify.
-The website is built upon  <a href="https://github.com/bchiang7/v4" target="_blank" rel="nofollow noopener noreferrer">Brittiany Chiang's website v4</a>.
+This website was made as my first project working with web technologies.
+The foundation of this website was built by analysing and modifying <a href="https://github.com/bchiang7/v4" target="_blank" rel="nofollow noopener noreferrer">Brittiany Chiang's website v4</a>.